-Gamma aminobutyric acid attaches to the GABA receptors in your brain and gives your mind and body a calming effect.
-This helps in eliminating the feeling of anxiety, stress, and fear, and may also further help in preventing seizures.
+Gamma-aminobutyric acid attaches to the GABA receptors in your brain and gives your mind and body a calming effect.
+This helps in eliminating the feelings of anxiety, stress, and fear, and may also further help in preventing seizures.
 Due to the soothing effects that it has on your body, GABA has lately become a very popular ingredient in supplements.

 Benefits of GABA

-According to certain studies, GABA may help in lowering blood pressure levels in the body.
-Its therapeutic effects on the body also help in slowing down the heart rate, thereby preventing the risk of cardiovascular ailments and hypertension related problems.
+According to certain studies, GABA may help lower blood pressure levels in the body.
+Its therapeutic effects on the body also help in slowing down the heart rate, thereby preventing the risk of cardiovascular ailments and hypertension-related problems.

 - Choosing a selection results in a full page refresh.